euu2021/training-Freeplane-script-GPT/README.md

 - What: Training a custom GPT bot to create Freeplane scripts This is the chat bot (Requires ChatGPT Plus): https://chat.openai.com/g/g-GHr7occhP-freeplane-scripts-creator

-- How: My method will be to create a sequence of tests that need to be passed by the bot.
+- How: In order to train the bot, my method will be to create a sequence of tests that need to be passed by the bot.
 The tests increase in complexity.
 The idea is that, if the bot doesn't pass a test, I change the prompts and reference material until it does.
 This way, the prompt engineering focuses on building the foundational skills, first.

 The prompt that I'm using: [prompt](prompt)